 THE ARCHITECTURAL IMAGE OF THE CATHEDRALClose

-façade of the Assumption cathedral is characterized by some asymmetry of its construction.
+The façade of the Assumption Cathedral is characterized by some asymmetry of its construction.
 The cathedral’s domes are closely grouped around a massive central cupola, and the southern and northern portals are shifted eastwardly.
-As for the eastern altar apses, they are a bit lowered against the blind arches, less voluminous unlike the ones of the cathedral of Vladimir, and are hidden by the pillars from the north and south.
-This exaggerates the perception of solidity of the building distinctly felt by the contemporaries, who noted that the temple was built "like a single stone".
+As for the eastern altar apses, they are a bit lower against the blind arches, less voluminous unlike the ones of the cathedral of Vladimir, and are hidden by the pillars from the north and south.
+This exaggerates the perception of the solidity of the building distinctly felt by the contemporaries, who noted that the temple was built "like a single stone".